Under data protection law, you are entitled to take your case to court to:

 You should also bear in mind that the court can award costs to you or against you in certain circumstances.
 For example, if you fail to demonstrate you have suffered damage or distress, the court will not award you compensation and could order you to pay the other party’s costs.
 Again, we recommend you seek independent legal advice to allow you to consider the risks of bringing a claim.

-You can make a complaint to the ICO and we will give you our opinion on whether data protection law is likely or unlikely to have been breached.
+If you make a complaint to the ICO, there are a number of potential outcomes.
+We may provide our view as to whether data protection law has been breached.
 You can give the court our letter as evidence, but ultimately the court will make its own decision.
 The court’s decision may not agree with the ICO’s opinion.

 Under normal circumstances, the ICO cannot give you legal assistance when you are taking a case to court.
 However, if you are bringing a claim regarding journalism, you can ask the ICO for assistance under section 175 of the DPA 2018.